Tomptez/bibfilter/Readme.md

 You can then change the values of `APP_USERNAME` and `APP_PASSWORD` to whatever you like.
 They will be used for the login for the `/admin` page.
 `LIBRARY_ID` and `COLLECTION_ID` should reflect the respective ID of your zotero Library and collection.
 You can retrieve these IDs from the adress field in your browser if you open the collection at zotero.org in your browser.
 Note that it has to be a public library, otherwise you also need to use an API-Key which this application does not yet account for.
 `SUGGEST_LITERATURE_URL` should be the URL to a page where users can suggest articles to add.

+If you also want to use elasticsearch, depending on your setup you might need to change the URL of your elasticsearch instance `ELASTICSEARCH_URL`, or might need to specify `ELASTICSEARCH_PASSWORD` or `ELASTICSEARCH_USERNAME`.
+In that case, uncomment and change these lines accordingly.

 You can now close the `nano` editor by hitting Ctr+X and then typing `Y` and then `Enter` to save the file.